hamzabourass/fevertoken-tech-test/README.md

 # fevertokens_Test
-FEVERTOKENS Internship Program Technical Test
+This Repository shows the solution I made to the FEVERTOKENS Internship Program Technical Test